bonham000/typesafely/README.md

 ## Motivation

-The main idea behind this approach is twofold:
+The main idea behind this approach is twofold and similar to the [rationale for the similar design in Rust](https://learning-rust.github.io/docs/e3.option_and_result.html):

 - `Result` types can be used to model values which may represent an error state and avoid throwing and catching errors (which is difficult to type-check correctly in TypeScript).
 A `Result` makes it explicitly that a function may result in an error state, which calling code must handle.
 - `Option` types can be used to model values which may be in a present or absent state, which otherwise in JS/TS are usually modeled with `null` or `undefined`.
 An `Option` makes this presence or absence more explicit and avoids issues like `0 == false` `"" == false"` etc.